DenkSchuldt/RSS-Reader-Multi-hilos/README.md

 # RSS-Reader-Multi-hilos
-Operative Systems, first-partial project.
-Escuela Superior Politécnica del Litoral.

 With RSS-Reader you can check the latest news from Diario El Universo, Ecuador.

-Select as many feeds as you want to subscribe.
+- Select as many feeds as you want to subscribe.<br/>
 <img src="images/producers.png" width="250">
 <br/><br/>
-Get the latest news in a list for easy scan."
+- Get the latest news in a list for easy scan.<br/>
 <img src="images/latestnews.png" width="250">
 <br/><br/>
-You can read the description of an Entry, and even read more!
+- You can read the description of an Entry, and even read more!<br/>
 <img src="images/entry.png" width="250">
 <br/><br/>
-Also, save some news if you want to read them later.
+- Also, save some news if you want to read them later.<br/>
 <img src="images/scheduledlist.png" width="250">